flinden68/crypto-api/README.md

 # crypto-api
 crypto assesment

+## What is inside
+* welcome page
+* registration page for new account
+* login page to go to a dashboard page

+On this dashboard page
+* current prices of crypto currencies
+* sell or buy crypto currencies
+* directly see the new amount and the updated total

 ## Datastore
 The datastore used for this project is MongoDb, when installed locally it will run on default port 27017